Performance Review Questions Every Manager Should Know

 A performance review is also termed a performance appraisal or performance evaluation.
 The frequency of the performance review might vary based on the organisation and its requirements.
 Annual performance reviews are the general standard, but some organisations adopt quarterly and half-yearly performance reviews.

+6% of companies surveyed think performance reviews are worth their time.
 Performance review offers a safe space for the employees to voice their concerns and overcome their hurdles if there are any.
 When done right, a performance review can also help the organisation handle changes and identify high-performing employees.

 Performance Review Questions for Employees